Burrito Skillet

 • Veggie Burrito Skillet: Replace the meat with cooked rice, for a hearty beans-and-rice skillet dinner that any vegetarian (and lots of omnivores, too) would crave.

-• Squash: If we’re shooting for that cozy, hearty, tummy-filling vibe, it’s hard to go wrong with Roasted Acorn Squash.
-This pretty golden veggie deserves all the love – it’s healthy, easy to make, and goes with everything, especially Mexican flavors.
+If we’re shooting for that cozy, hearty, tummy-filling vibe, it’s hard to go wrong with Roasted Acorn Squash.
+It’s quick and easy to make and goes with everything, especially Mexican flavors.

 To reheat, place the desired portion a microwave-safe dish and cover with paper towels to prevent spatters.
 Reheat in the microwave in bursts, stirring between bursts so it heats evenly.
 You can top with more cheese and toppings afterward, if you like.

-Skillet Burritos are a mix of juicy ground beef, diced tomatoes, creamy avocado slices, and cheesy goodness!
-This one-skillet dinner is ready in 30 minutes, and it combines all of your favorite Mexican flavors!
+This burrito skillet features juicy ground beef, diced tomatoes, creamy avocado slices, and cheese.
+This one-skillet dinner is ready in 30 minutes and combines all of your favorite Mexican flavors!

 Ingredients